top of page

 Field of Red Tulips Photo by Adriana Rocha

-Everything points to the era when leisure began moving indoors, starting when several technological changes happened, 1st in the 1950s, the rise of television became the most popular medium of entertainment.
-Then, in the 1970s, video games first appeared, followed by the internet, becoming so popular that technology has been claiming more and more leisure time since the late 1990s.
-We can now see that technology has become a major substitute for nature, and a primary source of recreation.
+Everything points to the era when leisure began shifting indoors.
+This change started in the 1950s with the rise of television as the most popular entertainment medium.
+By the 1970s, video games emerged, and soon after, the internet took over.
+Technology has claimed more and more of our leisure time since the late 1990s.
+Now, we see technology as a major substitute for nature and a primary source of recreation.

 Stock Image from WIX